oehf/ipf/modules/hl7-kotlin/src/site/markdown/hl7v2dsl.md

 ## HL7v2 Domain Specific Language

-The [Groovy]-based HL7v2 DSL provides a unique programming interface for handling HL7v2 messages.
+The [Kotlin]-based HL7v2 DSL provides a unique programming interface for handling HL7v2 messages.
 Its API aligns very closely with natural language and the syntax of HL7v2 as often seen in specifications and requirements, so that translation from the language of the "HL7 world" into the language of the "developer's world" becomes redundant.

 ### How it works

-The `ipf-modules-hl7` library is basically a [Groovy extension module] that adds the required methods to the [HAPI] model classes.
+The `ipf-modules-hl7-kotlin` library adds the required methods to the [HAPI] model classes.
 These methods are used "under the hood" by the actual DSL.

-**Note**:
-IPF 2.x used a dedicated `ipf-modules-hl7dsl` library and achieved the same goal by using adapters wrapped around the [HAPI] model classes.
-With IPF 3.x, this library and all wrappers have been deprecated, and we strongly recommend to migrate your applications.
-With IPF 3.4, the library has finally been removed.

 ### Accessing HL7 messages

 The DSL offers a position-based navigation of HL7 structures and fields.
-It's all valid Groovy Syntax, accomplished by operator overloading and metaclass programming, so you don't need a intermediate step that parses the expressions (see the [Terser] class in HAPI).
+It's all valid Kotlin Syntax, accomplished by operator overloading and metaclass programming, so you don't need a intermediate step that parses the expressions (see the [Terser] class in HAPI).